Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 Draw a ring around the current chart that shows a pie chart of the total population for countries.

-To do this you'll need to creat an array of countries and total the population from each of the cities in the original array.
+To do this you'll need to create an array of countries and total the population from each of the cities in the original array.

 Then follow all of the same steps to make a new pie and arc.
 Set the inner radius to something a little larger than the outer radius of the first pie.